 Repeat this process with the next sheet, making sure the paste covers the paper to its edges.
 Ensure that the first sheet and the new sheet are pressed together on the wall so that the wallpaper pattern lines up on each side.
 When several pieces are in place, you can run a seam roller lightly down the edges of the strips to ensure a professional, seamless join.

 How To Wallpaper Corners

-When you have wallpapered all of the full walls, finishing the corners is your next challenge.
+When you have wallpapered all walls, finishing the corners is your next challenge.
 To paper corners properly, measure the width of the final pieces of paper you need and add on an extra 20mm.
 Hang the wallpaper and press the extra 20mm of overhanging paper around the corners.
 Once the wallpaper is hung around the corner, you can either trim the excess and remove it or simply cover it up with more paper, paint or however you want to decorate the wall.

-When all walls have completed, wipe down all of the fresh surfaces using a clean cloth.
+When all walls have been completed, wipe down all of the fresh surfaces using a clean cloth.
 You should do this from the centre of the wallpaper outwards so that any excess paste and air bubbles can escape from the edges.
 After that, all you need to do is stand back, admire what you've just achieved, and give yourself a pat on the back.
 Congratulations!